nr Broadway, Gloucestershire+ Add to favourites

 Heating: Night storage heating included.

-Parking: is in a National Trust car park near the cottage.
+Parking: in a National Trust car park opposite the cottage.

 Television: A television and DVD player are provided but please note the television reception can be poor.
 Guests may wish to bring DVDs.